nathanreyes/blog/content/articles/vue-screen-utils.md

 </script>
 ```

 Let's quickly examine the code above.

 First, we really only want to know if a media query matches or not.
 We can create a simple `matches` ref to store that value.

-Then, we extract the media query event listener into a separate function so that it can be easily cleaned up when the component is unmounted (end of the script section).
+Then we extract the media query event listener into a separate function so that it can be easily cleaned up when the component is unmounted (end of the script).

-Then, we create the query and register the media query handler just as before.
-There is some extra protection added to verify that the `matchMedia` api is supported.
+Finally, we create the query and register the media query handler just like before.
 Also, we wait until the component is mounted to ensure that the `window` is available.

 ## Refactor